 If I don’t use it within 5 days, I freeze it into portions using large silicone ice cube trays.
 It won’t freeze completely solid because of the alcohol but it will be pretty darn close.
 Pop out a cube whenever the Bellini urge hits!

-Non alcoholic drink option
+Non alcoholic Bellini

 It’s easy to turn this Bellini cocktail into a Bellini mocktail with just a few simple substitutions: